A Guide for Dye, Pigment, Edible, Sublimation, DTF & Film Positive Inks

 -

-Clogged Printheads: Dried pigment or white inks block ink flow.
+Clogged Printheads: Dried pigment or white inks can block ink flow.

 -